 Steve received a BA from Muskingum College in New Concord, Ohio, and a Masters of Divinity and a Doctor of Ministry degree in Organizational Behavior from McCormick Theological Seminary in Chicago.
 He is a retired ordained minister in the Presbyterian Church, USA.

 His love of the performing arts began at Muskingum and continues today.
 He is excited about helping the Lean Ensemble Theatre become a well-known regional (and beyond) theatre company.

 Myla Lerner is a Tony Award winning Broadway Producer- (Pippin- Best Musical Revival 2013).

-Other notable productions in the past decade include: The Heidi Chronicles, If/Then, Lady Day, Glengarry Glen Ross, Priscilla Queen of the Desert, End of the Rainbow, Lombardi and HAIR.
+Other notable productions in the past decade include: What the Constitution Means to Me, The Heidi Chronicles, If/Then, Lady Day, Glengarry Glen Ross, Priscilla Queen of the Desert, End of the Rainbow, Lombardi and HAIR.

 She is married to Larry Kramer, former President and Publisher of USA Today.

 Joe is President & CEO of Wolverine Development Corporation in East Lansing, Michigan and past board president of Michigan State University's Wharton Center for Performing Arts.